MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Get-MpPerformanceReport.md

 ```

 ### -TopScansPerFilePerExtension
-Specifies how many top scans for output for each top file for each top extension, sorted by "Duration".
+Specifies how many top scans to output for each top file for each top extension, sorted by "Duration".

 ```yaml
 Type: Int32